 In Percy Jackson and the Olympians, the children of Demeter can make plants grow.
 This comes in handy in the Battle of Manhattan, where Percy has them use their powers to block up the Brooklyn Battery Tunnel against an invading army of monsters.

-One of the Objects in The Lost Room is a pair of scissors which can rotate things around a point, which seems pretty limited until you realize that the center of rotation can be outside of what's being rotated.
+One of the Objects is a pair of scissors which can rotate things around a point, which seems pretty limited until you realize that the center of rotation can be outside of what's being rotated.
 The protagonist finds out the hard way when the previous owner uses the scissors to toss him around the room like a ragdoll.

 While hardly lacking for decent superpowers, Buffy herself also learns to use other skills in hunting vampires.
 Her keen fashion sense, for instance, comes in handy for spotting vampires, who frequently wear dated garb.